The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 And at the same time, I question whether or not they're true.

-This was this thing was published uh on on Saturday.
+This thing was published on Saturday.

-The headline here's what 90% of Americans agree on.
+The headline, here's what 90% of Americans agree on.

 You ready?